raspberrypilearning/guides/astro-pi/program.md

-# Astro Pi: first Program
+# Astro Pi: first program

 1. Connect the Raspberry Pi peripherals (keyboard, mouse, monitor, and power).
 1. Log in using the following login information: